ascholerChemeketa/cs160Reader/_sources/Algorithms/LinearSearch.rst

     </div>
     <br/>

 Linear search is pretty easy, but it does have one big weakness - you potentially have to look at every item in the list.
-Imagine finding someone's number in a phone book with linear search!
+Imagine finding someone's number in a phone book with a linear search!
 While linear search works fine for small jobs, it does not scale well to larger problems.